 Insulin resistance and elevated androgen levels are both associated with altered cholesterol levels in women with PCOS.
 Vitamin D and calcium supplementation has beneficial effects on cholesterol markers.
 Left untreated, high cholesterol can contribute to an increased risk of heart disease.

-How to get more Vitamin D
+How to get more vitamin D

 The easiest way to increase vitamin D levels is through sun exposure.
-Your largest organ—the skin—synthesizes vitamin D when exposed to UV rays.
+Your largest organ, the skin, synthesizes vitamin D when exposed to UV rays.
 Just twenty minutes a day will maintain healthy levels.
 Keep in mind, though, that this option is dependent on your geographic location.
 If you live in the northern hemisphere, daily sun exposure might be unrealistic.

 How about food?
 In their natural state, few foods get a gold star for being exceptionally high in vitamin D but egg yolks, cheese, and fatty fish, including trout, salmon, tuna, and mackerel, are all excellent sources.
 Fortified cow’s milk and plant-based milks (soy, almond, oat, etc.) are also good.
-If you consume these foods—great!
+If you consume these foods – great!
 But keep in mind that you’re not always getting the active form of vitamin D in these foods, so it’s hard to know how much you’re consuming.

 Depending on your lifestyle, the most reliable way to maintain healthy vitamin D levels may be taking a daily supplement.
 This is especially true if you’re vegan or vegetarian and don’t eat fish, eggs, or cheese regularly.
-Be aware, though, that many brands offer supplementation in the form of D2, which has been found to be a less bioavailable form compared to D3, meaning that it is less able to raise vitamin D levels in the body.
+Be aware, though, that many brands offer supplementation in the form of D2, which has been found to be a less bioavailable form compared to D3, meaning it's less able to raise vitamin D levels in the body.